matplotlib/matplotlib/doc/users/legend_guide.rst

      in the handler_map

-Unless specified, the defaul handler_map is used.
+Unless specified, the default handler_map is used.
 Below is a partial list of key-handler pairs included in the default handler map.

   * Line2D : legend_handler.HandlerLine2D()